The Scottish Microbiology Reference and Specialist Laboratories provide support to guide public health responses to communicable (infectious) disease.

 - Scottish Lyme Disease and Tick-borne Infections Reference Laboratory (SLDTRL)

-Find further information about the Scottish Microbiology Reference and Specialist Laboratories service on the Health Protection Scotland website.
+Find further information about the Scottish Microbiology Reference and Specialist Laboratories service on the Public Health Scotland website.